Flower Hill, New York: Village of Flower Hill (1931 – present)

 Between 2012 and 2016, Elaine Phillips served as the mayor of Flower Hill.
 She served in this capacity until being elected to the New York State Senate in November 2016.
 The Phillips Administration oversaw the rehabilitation and modernization of the village-owned Flower Hill Park, which included the installation of a state-of-the-art playground for children.

-On October 29, 2012, Superstorm Sandy made landfall, and caused widespread damage throughout the New York metropolitan area.
+On October 29, 2012, Hurricane Sandy made landfall, and caused widespread damage throughout the New York metropolitan area.
 The entirety of the Village of Flower Hill lost power as a result of this storm.
 Due to communication errors from the Long Island Power Authority, some residents were without power for two unusually cold weeks.
 Village officials kept Village Hall open despite the fact that telephone lines and the heating system were initially down.
-Village officials also as regularly reached out to LIPA and local residents, and assisted in removing downed trees.
+Village officials also regularly reached out to LIPA and local residents, and assisted in removing downed trees.
 Some officials even checked in on every senior living alone in the village, also offering them free transportation to and from shelters and ensuring that they were stocked with food.
 When the generators for Village Hall started to run, village officials started offering residents with heat, power, and even coffee at the building.
 There were no storm-related fatalities in Flower Hill, and only one home was lost within the village, when its generator caught fire.

-In response to all of the trees lost in Flower Hill due to Hurricane Sandy, the village created a tree planting program, through which residents can receive a free tree for their property, given that the tree is planted in the village's right-of-way.
+In response to all of the trees lost in Flower Hill due to Hurricane Sandy, the village created a tree planting program, through which residents could receive a free tree for their property, given that it is planted within the village's right-of-way.
 This program helped the village become recognized as a Tree City USA.